 “Yeah, I did.
 I still do, but differently.”

 I almost tell him everything but wisely hold that impulse at bay.
 After we hang up, I congratulate myself for keeping control of the situation.
-I’m a bit more mature.
+I am a bit more mature.
 Scott is needier than I realized, like Stu, just not on the surface.
 Maybe I should give him more credit.
 I came close to blowing my cover.
-I decide to talk with David Wilkie, at least he knows about me.
-It doesn’t matter to him or Jill.
+I decide to talk with David Wilkie and Jill; at least he knows about me.
+It doesn’t matter to them.
 I get on my bike and soon am knocking on their door.

 “Hey, Tim.
 Long time no see.
-Any more exploits about your crazy cousin?”
+Any more exploits with your crazy cousin?”

 I look at him and my eyes water up.
 Oh, no.